Cars Brands that start with C

 Chevrolet Logo

 One of the most famous and popular American automakers is Chevrolet, founded in 1911 by Louis Chevrolet, an engineer and auto racer, and General Motors owner William Durant.
 The founders included investors William Little and Edwin Campbell.
 Today, the company is an independent subsidiary of General Motors, headquartered in Detroit, USA.
 In Europe, the brand officially appeared in 2005.
 Daewoo is marketed under its brand name.
-After 2015, the marketing of the brand in Europe is gradually phased out.
+After 2015, the brand’s marketing in Europe is gradually phased out.

 Chrysler